-- Attending appropriate training (CPD) as guided by the SENDCO or SLT. - Identifying and monitoring children who may be added to the SEND Record. - Providing reports for and attending EHC/Statement Annual Review meetings. - Writing and reviewing termly Individual Education Plans (IEPs) or Individual Behaviour Plans (IBPs), with appropriate targets for SEND children. - Ensuring lessons have adequate differentiation, intervention or resources for all pupils to make progress at their level. - Discussing feedback with class TAs and sharing targets with them.
+- Attending appropriate training (CPD) as guided by the SENDCO, Head or SLT. - Identifying and monitoring children who may be added to the SEND Record. - Providing reports for and attending EHCP Annual Review meetings. - Writing and reviewing termly Individual Education Plans (IEPs) or Individual Behaviour Plans (IBPs), with appropriate targets for SEND children.

-- Assessing children with the EYFS, School Assessment System: 'Target Tracker' and/or P Scales PIVATS (Performance Indictors for Valued Assessment and Targeted Learning) assessment tool, when and where appropriate. - Completing forms/questionnaires/reports etc. for outside agencies and checking these with the SENDCo and Head, before submitting them. - Adding SEND information to C-Poms, when appropriate.
+- Ensuring lessons have adequate intervention, resources, manipulatives or differentiation for all pupils to be able to make progress. - Discussing feedback with class TAs and sharing targets with them. - Assessing children with the EYFS, School Assessment System: 'Target Tracker' and/or P Scales PIVATS (Performance Indictors for Valued Assessment and Targeted Learning) assessment tool, when and where appropriate. - Completing forms/questionnaires/ reports etc. for outside agencies and checking these with the SENDCo and Head, before submitting them. - Adding SEND information to CPOMS, when appropriate.